-Boston Gems #1 – László Moholy-Nagy’s Light Space Modulator
+Boston Gems #1 – László Moholy-Nagy Light Space Modulator

 Thursday, 1 November 2007

-Boston has some great treasures on show right now and the amazing Light Space Modulator by László Moholy-Nagy is a must.
-The piece has been part of the permanent collection at Harvard’s Busch-Reisinger since 1956 but due to the fragility of the original the museum has acquired a full-size replica, produced in 2006, which is being showcased as part of the exhibit Light Display Machines: Two Works by László Moholy-Nagy.
+László Moholy-Nagy’s Light Space Modulator has been part of the permanent collection at Harvard’s Busch-Reisinger since 1956 but due to the fragility of the original the museum has acquired a full-size replica, produced in 2006, which is being showcased as part of the exhibit Light Display Machines: Two Works by László Moholy-Nagy.
 The replica Modulator has been installed in a darkened gallery so we can experience the shadow, reflection, and light patterns created by its mechanical choreograph.
 Alongside is Light Play: Black White Gray a film produced from images created by the machine.
 It can be viewed here.

 Moholy-Nagy spent over 10 years working on the piece and said that he believed in magic as a result of being transfixed and entranced by the light modulations and permutations from his machine.
 Unfortunately also he became equally depressed by the public’s lack of interest in the piece – they preferred his films of the machine instead.

-While I was at the museum I did manage to sneak in a short video of the replica device in operation, as well as pictures of the original, before I was politely reminded that no cameras were allowed into the space.
+While I was at the museum I did manage to sneak in a short video of the replica device in operation, as well as pictures of the original.
 Sometime soon expect an upload of the video – in the meantime you can view HC Gilje’s video of another working replica at the Van Abbe Museum in Eindhoven, Holland.